danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 # Business Justification

-Unified Procedure Step instances may be used to represent a variety of scheduled tasks such as: Image Processing, Quality Control, Computer Aided Detection, Interpretation, Transcription, Report Verification, or Printing.
+Unified Procedure Step instances used to represent a variety of scheduled tasks such as: Image Processing, Quality Control, Computer Aided Detection, Interpretation, Transcription, Report Verification, or Printing.

 The UPS instance can contain details of the requested task such as when it is scheduled to be performed or Workitem Codes describing the